christophgil/ZIPsFS/README.md

     gunzip -c ~/test/ZIPsFS/mnt/ZIPsFS/n/ftp,,,ftp.ebi.ac.uk,pub,databases,uniprot,current_release,knowledgebase,complete,docs,keywlist.xml.gz

-Even though the file is only available in compressed form on the server, you can leave off the ``.gz`` extension.
+Even though the file is only available in compressed form on the server, you can directly access the decompressed file by leave off the ``.gz`` extension.

 The file length is an estimate before the file content is loaded.